-This subject is offered as an A Level course over two years.
-The subject is focused towards fashion and textiles products and accessories in a range of applications; their analysis in respect of materials, process, trends and use in relation to industrial and commercial practices of fashion and textiles.
-During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interests you.
-It will develop your design and thinking skills that open up a world of possibility, providing the tools to create the future.
+The A Level course is focused towards fashion and textiles products and accessories in a range of applications; their analysis in respect of materials, process, trends and use in relation to industrial and commercial practices of fashion and textiles.
+You will design a range of products in Year 12 to meet identified consumer needs, including a bag, a garment, and a range of textiles products and accessories.
+During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interest you during Year 13.